kat-nieto/Data_Analyst_Internship-InternXcelerate/README.md

 ## Objective:

 To use advanced analytics techniques to uncover patterns, correlations, and actionable insights from the dataset, enabling businesses to:
-Improve campaign targeting and personalization enhance channel selection and resource allocation Maximize ROI by refining marketing strategies based on data-driven insights.
+Improve campaign targeting and personalization enhance channel selection and resource allocation maximize ROI by refining marketing strategies based on data-driven insights.

 ## Steps followed